jcvincentliu/Personal-Website/content/posts/Opinion - A Strategy of 41 Votes Will Take Senate Filibuster Structure to a New Page.md

 ---
-title: "Opinion: A Strategy of 41 Votes Will Take Senate Filibuster Structure to a New Page.md"
+title: "Opinion: A Strategy of 41 Votes Will Take Senate Filibuster Structure to a New Page"
 date: 2022-09-18
 description: "The current Senate filibuster structure that requires an absolute majority to begin or end a session puts the load on the majority and makes laws harder to pass.
 Reducing the number to 41 and re-requiring talk filibuster will shift the task back to minority and improve the problem."
 tags: ["Opinion", "Politics"]